There’s no two ways about it – injuries suck, especially if golf is your passion.

 Because I am not a trained health professional, rather than try to talk you through each step, I’d simply recommend watching the video below and following the advice of the trained health specialists in it, who explain step-by-step how to do each exercise.

-Best golf elbow braces in 2021
+Best golf elbow braces to help your game

 If you are someone who does suffer from elbow issues, the last thing you want adding to the pain is losing the ability to play golf, whether it be alone or with mates.